 The town of Bella Coola BC is a little slice of heaven when the sun shines.
 I couldn’t get over the shades of blue in the ocean.
 You need at least a day to explore the area.

-Plenty as it turns out.
+As it turns out there is plenty to do in and near the town.
 The 80 km long Bella Coola Valley is situated between the Great Bear Rainforest to the west and beautiful Tweedsmuir Provincial Park to the east.

 Unfortunately it’s not the easiest place to get to.
 You either have to drive 450 km along Highway 20 from Williams Lake (and that takes about 7.5 hours) or take the ferry from Port Hardy on Vancouver Island – and that will take you nearly 24 hours.

 Tops on my list would be a grizzly bear tour in the Great Bear Rainforest.
 There are many people that offer such tours including the lodges listed below.
 Also check out BC Grizzly Tours.